 Here’s how that works.
 First, if you don’t have one already, you’ll need to create an account on Google, which you’ll then use to create one on YouTube.

-You’ll need to indicate if you want your event to be public or private -- here’s where you’ll decide how you want to use your live stream to generate leads.
+After that, you’ll need to indicate if you want your event to be public or private — here’s where you’ll decide how you want to use your live stream to generate leads.